semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 ### Ignoring comments

-By default, the generic mode doesn't know about comments or code that should be ignored.
-In the following example, for some reason we want to detect CSS code that sets text color to blue.
-Here's the target
+By default, the generic mode does **not** know about comments or code that can be ignored.
+In the following example, we are scanning for CSS code that sets the text color to blue.
+The target code is the following:
-code:

 ```
 color: /* my fave color */ blue;